Putty knife

 A putty knife is a specialized tool used when glazing single glazed windows, to work putty around the edges of each pane of glass.
-An experienced glazer will apply the putty by hand, and then smooth it with the knife.
+Putty is often applied by hand, then smoothed with the knife.
 Modern insulated glazing may use other ways of securing the glass to the window frame.

 A spackle knife (called a scraper in British English, also known as a spatula in American English) is also commonly called a "putty knife", and is used for scraping surfaces or spreading material such as plaster in various construction trades.
 Widths from 11/4" to 5" or 6" are commonly available.
 Wider-bladed knives up to about 12" are used for sheet rocking.
 Larger blades are made, but generally lack the stability of the smaller blades and do not make a perfectly flat surface.

 Stiff-blade knives, typically 1 mm or .040" thick, are suitable for scraping.
 Flexible-blade knives, typically 0.5 mm or .020" thick, are suitable for spreading.
 Due to the conductive nature of metallic blades, they should be kept at a safe distance from electrical components.

 Disposable knives, with handle and blade molded as a single piece of plastic, are suitable for occasional jobs such as spreading roof patching tar or mixing two-part adhesives, avoiding laborious cleanup which may involve hazardous solvents.